manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 - Design a custom rUBot model corresponding to the real rUBot_mecanum (rubot_custom.urdf), with:
   - Customized model colors (rviz and gazebo)
   - Add a 3D-part on top with a fixed joint
-  - Modify the "base_scan" link to take into account the lidar orientation in our robot
+  - Modify the "base_scan" link and joint to take into account the lidar orientation in our robot
+- Design a custom virtual world using the wooden model parts

 To verify the final bringup, create a new "rubot_bringup_sw_custom.launch" file and type:
 ```shell